Holy Trinity Greek Orthodox Church

 PRAYERS FOR THE SICK AND RECOVERING

-Pray for Father Paisius, Saidi Maalouf, Mousa Maalouf, Niki Arnold, Wilson Arnold, Karen Henderson, Photine Hagicostas, Louie Peters, and Demetri Vlahos as they recover from their illnesses.
+Pray for Father Paisius, Saidi Maalouf, Wilson Arnold, Karen Henderson, Photine Hagicostas, and Demetri Vlahos as they recover from their illnesses.
 May the Lord our God quickly heal His servants.
 Get well soon.
+Let us continue to pray for those of our Parish Community who are recovering in various ways.
+Let us always remember that praying for each other is important and beneficial to all!

 Please let Father Paisius know of any parishioner who is sick so we may pray for them.